 Any applicant needing specific assistance in the recruitment process may contact the following offices as appropriate:

 2. Staff: Human Resource Services

 B. Record Keeping and Disposal of Records.
-Retention and disposal of records shall be in accordance with Policy 129 Records Retention and Disposal of Records.
+Retention and disposal of records shall be in accordance with Policy 129 Records Management and Disposal of Records.

 Revisions: June 5, 2017 (original); June 14, 2021.